Flag of the Khmer Republic: History

 The flag of the Khmer Republic was introduced on 9 October 1970 by the Lon Nol regime replacing the Royal Flag.
 It was the official flag of Cambodia for almost five years and it was displayed at the 1972 Summer Olympics where Cambodia officially competed under its new government after a long absence.

 The flag was relinquished on 17 April 1975 when the Khmer Rouge overthrew the Khmer Republic and established Democratic Kampuchea and replaced the flag with a new flag of their own.
-The last place where it was hoisted was in May 1975 in the final area held by the Khmer National Armed Forces on the escarpment of the Preah Vihear Temple in the Dângrêk Mountains.
+The last place where it was hoisted was in May 1975 in the final area held by the Khmer National Armed Forces on the escarpment of Preah Vihear in the Dângrêk Mountains.
 Even though their government had surrendered, loyalist Khmer Republic soldiers continued to fiercely hold their ground for nearly a month after the fall of Phnom Penh.
 Finally that outpost fell to the Khmer Rouge on 22 May 1975.
 The flag of Democratic Kampuchea became the flag of Cambodia after the ousting of the republican government.